FaisalHammad1999/futureproofwiki/Windows-Setup.md

     + **Close your admin shell and return to GitBash**
     + In GitBash, run `choco --help` and you should be greeting with a help menu

-_Note that to upgrade Chocolatey (recommended before you install anything via Chocolately) run: `choco upgrade chocolately`_
+_Note that to upgrade Chocolatey (recommended before you install anything via Chocolately) run: `choco upgrade chocolatey`_

 ---